-I know you’ve already done this during the planning process, but it’s time to revisit the document.
+I know you’ve already done this during the planning process, but it’s time to revisit the document for your Facebook marketing for small business.
 Dig deeper and find out what they like most, what they hate, their profession, location, age, gender, marital status, EVERYTHING!

 The more you know about your ideal customer, the better you can target them.
 It will help you a lot in planning and creating content.

 Once you have a clear picture in mind, you’ll create content that resonates with them.

 Know the Purpose Before Posting